Instructor: Jennifer Pyke

 Course Dates: May 27 – June 30, 2015

-Location: Mount Holyoke College, 50 College St., South Hadley, MA (Room TBA)
+Location: Mount Holyoke College: Merrill House Conference Room (33 College St., South Hadley, MA)

 Jane Austen's work stands almost as its own subgenre in the evolution of the novel.
 Although she is often admired for her humor and satire around marriage and sex, the novels also engage with aesthetics, epistemology, and sensibility: political ideas about what constitutes beauty, what it means to know something, and how much one should feel.
 We will read the completed novels and study the many adaptations within critical and theoretical contexts, including recent scholarly exploration of the enduring interest in English “heritage” film and miniseries like Downton Abbey.